-Per ICANN, a domain transfer cannot be initiated for domains registered within the last 60 days, or within 60 days of a previous transfer.
-We're unable to bypass this regulation, so you'll need to wait to initiate the transfer until the 60-days have passed.
+Per ICANN, a domain transfer cannot be initiated for domains registered within the last 60 days or within 60 days of a previous transfer.
+Unfortunately, we're unable to bypass this regulation, so you'll need to wait to initiate the transfer until the 60-days have passed.

-Unless the prior registrant checked the box to opt-out before they saved their changes, the domain will enter a 60-day transfer lock period following a successful Change of Registrant.
-We're unable to bypass this regulation, so you'll need to wait to initiate the transfer until the 60-days have passed.
+Unless the prior registrant checked the box to opt-out before they saved their changes, the domain would enter a 60-day transfer lock period following a successful Change of Registrant.
+Unfortunately, we're unable to bypass this regulation, so you'll need to wait to initiate the transfer until the 60-days have passed.

 - Domains cannot be transferred within 60-days of being registered, renewed, or transferred.

 - Domains cannot be transferred within 60 days of a new registration, renewal, or prior transfer, as required by ICANN.